-Enable user directory This option allows starting the LDAP service.
-If this option is not selected, the module will be inactive.
+Enable user directory This option allows starting the LDAP service. • If this option is not selected, the module will be inactive.
 Server This field contains the name of the server that you had entered in the previous page.
 Port This field contains the listening port that you had selected in the previous page.
-Root domain (Base DN) Your directory's root domain.
+Root domain (Base DN Your directory's root domain.
 Username The login name allowing the firewall to connect to your LDAP server.
-Password The password created in the firewall for connecting to the LDAP server.